Take a look at some of the fun, January events happening across the state.

 Polar Adventure Days

 Celebrate winter in Chicago with a variety of exciting outdoor activities for the whole family at the annual Polar Adventure Days at Northerly Island.
-This free event takes place from noon to 3 p.m. on Saturday, Jan.
-21. Activities include touring the Northerly Island Natural Area, watching husky teams sled around the peninsula, exploring the island on snowshoes (weather permitting), making nature-inspired winter crafts, roasting marshmallows over a campfire and much more.
-For more details, visit chicagoparkdistrict.com/polar-adventure-days.
+Activities include touring the Northerly Island Natural Area, watching husky teams sled around the peninsula, exploring the island on snowshoes (weather permitting), making nature-inspired winter crafts, roasting marshmallows over a campfire and much more.
+For more details, visit chicagoparkdistrict.com/polar-adventure-day.

 Illinois Snow Sculpting Competition